LMH01/simple_update_checker/README.md

 If the config file does not exist and `--db-path` is not set, `programs.db` will be created in your current directory.

+### Github API rate limiting

+If you are not authenticated against the Github API the rate limit is 60 requests per hour (which should be enough).
+To increase the rate limit to 5000 requests per hour create a personal access token [here](https://github.com/settings/personal-access-tokens) and provide it to the program with `--github-access-token <GITHUB_ACCESS_TOKEN>`.

 ## Compile from source

 To compile the program from source the rust toolchain is needed (install via [rustup](https://rustup.rs/)).
 Once installed you can run the program by typing `cargo run`.
 To submit arguments you can use `--`, for example `cargo run -- -h` will print help.